SODALITE-EU/xopera-rest-api/README.md

 ### FIRST RUN
 - GET key pair via ssh/keys/public download and register it on your OpenStack

-### DEPLOY
+### MANAGE
-Standard scenarios of using REST api:

 - upload blueprint with POST to /manage
     - new version of existing one must be POSTed to /manage/{blueprint_token}
     - save blueprint_metadata, returned by API call -> it is the only way of accessing your blueprint afterwards

+- delete entire blueprint with DELETE to /manage/{blueprint_token}
+    - if version_tag is specified, only this version will be deleted
+    - use force, if necessary

+#### ACCESS TO REPOSITORY WITH BLUEPRINTS
+- xOpera REST API uses git backend for storing blueprints
+- to obtain access, POST to /manage/<blueprint_token>/user endpoint username
+    - invitation for user with username will be sent to its email address (github.com)
+    - user will be added to repository (gitlab)
+- with GET to /manage/<blueprint_token>/user user_list can be obtained

+### VALIDATE
-- deploy last version of blueprint with POST to /deploy/{blueprint_token}
+- TOSCA syntax can be validated with POST to /validate/{blueprint_token}
+    - if version_tag is specified, specific version will be inspected, otherwise the last one
     - optionally, inputs file to be used with template must also be uploaded within same API call

+### FIRST DEPLOY (deploy/fresh/)
+- deploy last version of blueprint with POST to /deploy/fresh/{blueprint_token}
+    - optionally, `inputs_file` to be used with template must also be uploaded within same API call
-    - another version can be specified by version_tag
+    - another version can be specified by `version_tag` parameter
+    - Number of parallel workers can be specified with `workers` parameter
-    - save session_token
+    - save `session_token`

-- using status_token from with GET to /info/status check status of your job
+- using `session_token` with GET to /info/status check status and logs of your job
-- After completion, check logs with GET to /info/log
+- After completion, check logs with GET to /info/log (deprecated, will be removed soon)

+### DEPLOY CONTINUE
+If job was interrupted, it can be continued (possibly with new inputs)
+- continue with interrupted deploy job with POST to /deploy/{session_token}
+    - by default, this option will resume deployment, but it can also start over `(resume=false)`
+    - Number of parallel workers can be specified with `workers` parameter
+- A new session_token will be assigned to job (old will be returned as `session_token_old`)
+- using `session_token` with GET to /info/status check status and logs of your job

 ### UNDEPLOY
 - undeploy blueprint with POST to /undeploy/{blueprint_token}